 When I was four, just after my father completed his Ph.D. from the University of Chicago, our family moved to Texas.

-I also enjoyed being part of our neighborhood swim team and swimming in AAU. 🏊♂️ I spent many summers lifeguarding and teaching swim lessons which were fun to be a part of.
+I also enjoyed competing on our neighborhood swim team and in AAU.
+I spent many summers lifeguarding and teaching swim lessons which were always fun to be a part of.

 “After the magic moment when my eyes were opened to the sea, it was no longer possible to see, think, and live as before.” ~Jacques-Yves Cousteau

 At a very young age, my first experience with scuba-diving was in 1973, in the Pacific ocean.
 I remember taking a boat ride out (with a friendly local dive shop) to a well-known dive spot.
 This was the first time I jumped into the ocean with dive gear on.

 After I plunged in, I waited for the bubbles to rise so I could see clearly.
 Through the lens of my mask, I looked up through the crystal clear aqua-blue water and felt invigorated.
 I remember seeing so many colorful and intricate “creatures” and corals.